 The history of bipolar disorder can be traced back to ancient times.
 In antiquity, people differentiate between depression and mania.
 First in the XX century, both conditions appearing in the same person were classified as bipolar disorder.

-Ancient Greece
+Bipolar Disorder in Ancient Greece

 The word “mania” derives from the Greek “μανία” (mania), “madness, frenzy” and that from the verb “μαίνομαι” (mainomai), “to be mad, to rage, to be furious”.

 The relationship between melancholy (modern depression) and mania can be traced back to the ancient Greeks.
 The earliest written descriptions of a relationship between mania and melancholia are attributed to Aretaeus of Cappadocia.
-Aretaeus was an eclectic medical philosopher who lived in Alexandria somewhere between 30 and 150 AD (Roccatagliata 1986; Akiskal 199]).
-Aretaeus is recognized as having authored most of the surviving texts referring to a unified concept of manic-depressive illness, referring melancholia to overweight of black bile and mania as the effect of overproduction of yellow bile.
+Aretaeus was an eclectic medical philosopher who lived in Alexandria somewhere between 30 and 150 AD (Roccatagliata 1986; Akiskal 199).
+Aretaeus is recognised as having authored most of the surviving texts referring to a unified concept of manic-depressive illness, referring to melancholia as overweight of black bile and mania as the effect of overproduction of yellow bile.
 He described the behaviour of people with what we call today bipolar disorder: ” they laughed, played, danced day and night, and sometimes appeared openly in the marketplace, wearing their crowns like winners in the contest of prowess.”
 There were “dull, boring and sad” at other times.

-Another Greek philosopher Soranus of Ephesus (98–177 AD) described mania and melancholia as distinct diseases with separate etiologies.
+Another Greek philosopher, Soranus of Ephesus (98–177 AD), described mania and melancholia as distinct diseases with separate etiologies.
 He acknowledged that “many others consider melancholia a form of the disease of mania”.

-Ancient Rome
+Bipolar Disorder in Ancient Rome

 Several etymologies are proposed by the Roman physician Caelius Aurelianus.
 He introduced into the medical nomenclature the Greek word “ania”, meaning to produce great mental anguish.
 The other term coined by him was “manos”, meaning relaxed or loose.

-Bipolar Disorder history in XIX century
+Bipolar Disorder History in XIX Century

 The modern psychiatric concept of bipolar disorder has its origins in the 19th century.
-In 1854, two French physicians, Jules Baillarger (1809–1890) and Jean-Pierre Falret (1794–1870), independently described the disorder.
+In 1854, two French physicians, Jules Baillarger (1809-1890) and Jean-Pierre Falret (1794-1870), independently described the disorder.
 On January 31, 1854, Jules Baillarger of the French Imperial Academy of Medicine described a biphasic mental illness that causes recurrent oscillations between mania and depression, which he called “folie à double” (“dual-form insanity”).
 On February 14, 1854, Jean-Pierre Falret presented the Academy with a description of the same disorder, which he called his “folie circular” (“circular insanity”).
-He also observed that the disorder was more common among members of the same family, concluding that the disease was hereditary.
+He also observed that the disorder was more common among members of the same family, concluding that it was hereditary.

-Bipolar Disorder history in XX century
+Bipolar Disorder in XX Century

 In the early 1900s, German psychiatrist Emil Kraepelin (1856–1926) investigated and classified the natural course of patients with untreated bipolar disorder and identified relatively asymptomatic intervals between episodes that allowed patients to function normally.